Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Introduction

+On a different front, theoretical methods have been pushed in the last years to solve the full problem of large clusters of highly interconnected isotropic quantum spins.
+E.g., by using large-scale density-matrix renormalization group (DMRG) calculations, the long-standing problem of understanding the ground state on the pyrochlore lattice was solved for finite clusters with $L=64-128$ spins ($S=1/2,1$)~\cite{Hagymasi2021,Hagymasi2022}.
+The caveat is that the restriction to a finite system is still an uncontrolled approximation for lattices (especially in higher dimensions), but no such problem exists for molecules, where a conclusive solution was obtained for up to $L=60$ spins ($S=1/2$)~\cite{Rausch2021,Rausch2022}.
+A novel competing approach comes from a method based on neural networks~\cite{Szabo2024}.

-In this paper, we significantly extend these results: We show that the full Heisenberg model for \{Mn$_{84}$\} ($S=2$) is in fact tractable using the density-matrix renormalization group (DMRG).
-This means that by exploiting the full SU(2) symmetry of the problem, we are able to resolve energy gaps of $\sim10^{-4}J_1$.
-We use the published set of exchange integrals~\cite{Chen2022}, but neglect the small long-range values $J_6$ and $J_7$, which complicate the numerics.
-We demonstrate that the remaining 5 exchange integrals~\cite{Chen2022} quantitatively reproduce the low-spin state $S_{\text{tot}}/N_{\text{cells}}\approx 1$ without any additional fitting.
+In this paper, we employ large-scale DMRG numerics to significantly extend the previous classical-spin results for \{Mn$_{84}$\} with $S=2$.
+We show that by exploiting the full SU(2) symmetry of the problem, the full quantum-mechanical Heisenberg model remains tracatable and energy gaps of $\sim10^{-4}J_1$ can be resolved through effective bond dimensions of the order of $\chi_\text{eff}\sim50000$.
+We use the published set of exchange integrals~\cite{Chen2022}, but neglect the small long-range values $J_6$ and $J_7$ which complicate the numerics.
+We demonstrate that the remaining five exchange integrals~\cite{Chen2022} quantitatively reproduce the low-spin ground state $S_{\text{tot}}/N_{\text{cells}}\approx 1$ without any additional fitting, thereby closing the gap between theory and experiment.